: All I'm trying to do, Mark, is help you understand that The Name of the Rose

 - Mick Foley stated in his second book that he felt that his title reign in 1999 were granted more as a lifetime achievement award rather than being the "top guy" although some of the fans might have disagreed since he was the top active face at the time (Stone Cold was briefly on the shelf).

-- Another notable example of a "Thank You" rein is when long time Jobber, The Brooklyn Brawler beat (by way of a fluke) WWE golden boy Triple H for the Intercontinental championship.
-The Brawler is one of those guys that makes anyone look great but until that week he'd never even been a title contender.
+- Another notable example of a "Thank You" rein is when long time Jobber, The Brooklyn Brawler beat (by way of a fluke) WWE golden boy Triple H in a handicap elimination match where he teamed with Kaientai via Chris Jericho's interference.
+The Brawler is one of those guys that makes anyone look great.

 - Steven Richards and Funaki were jobbers for years before they both got their own consolation gimmicks related to the shows they were on, Stevie Night Heat and Smackdown's Number 1 Ring Announcer.
 They were kept with the company for many years longer than most other jobbers as they were well liked and loyal to the company, but none of the writing team knew what to do with them.